zrythm/zrythm/doc/user/plugins-files/plugins/scanning.rst

 * :file:`/Library/Audio/Plug-Ins/VST` for VST2
 * :file:`/Library/Audio/Plug-Ins/VST3` for VST3

-.. note:: Since scanning VST plugins takes a long time, Zrythm will remember scanned VST plugins and save this information in ``$ZRYTHM_PATH/cached_vst_descriptors.yaml``.
+.. note:: Zrythm
+  will remember scanned VST plugins and save this information in :file:`cached_plugin_descriptors.yaml` in the :term:`Zrythm user path`.

   New plugins will be scanned on each start-up, and you can delete or edit this file to force a re-scan of previously scanned plugins.

 AU Scan
 -------
-On MacOS, AUs will be scanned at their default location ``/Library/Audio/Plug-Ins/Components``.
+On MacOS, :term:`AU` plugins will be scanned at their standard location at :file:`/Library/Audio/Plug-Ins/Components`.

 SFZ/SF2 Scan
 ------------
-SFZ and SF2 instruments will be scanned in all directories and subdirectories specified in :ref:`vst-paths`.
+:term:`SFZ` and :term:`SF2` instruments will be
+scanned in all  directories
+and subdirectories specified in :ref:`vst-paths`.